sourwurm/sourwurm.github.io/BrandCoolness.md

 ![](/images/bc-3d_kmeans.png)

 This plot shows us that the two central clusters are acturally layered on top of each other.
-As these clusters have shown, there are several different groups existing within my data based off tempo, duration, and popularity alone.
+As these clusters have shown, there are several different groups existing within my data based on tempo, duration, and popularity alone.
 With these findings it is safe to say that my music is sufficiently different from the top tracks on Spotify and is indeed subcultural.
 These findings also support the notion that my music taste is different enough from the population to suggest it is also original, but still more evidence is required.

 #### Energetic
 In checking the distribution for track energy, I observed that my tracks are more energetic, but only slightly.